Democrats Have a Religion Problem

 Green: Why is it, do you think, that some liberals—and specifically the Democratic Party—have been unwilling to do outreach to people who hold particular kinds of theological points of view?

 Wear: They think, in some ways wrongly, but in other ways rightly, that it would put constraints around their policy agenda.
-So, for instance: You could make a case to evangelicals while trying to appeal the Hyde Amendment, [which prohibits federal funding for abortion in most circumstances,] but that’s really difficult.
+So, for instance: You could make a case to evangelicals while trying to repeal the Hyde Amendment, [which prohibits federal funding for abortion in most circumstances,] but that’s really difficult.
 Reaching out to evangelicals doesn’t mean you have to become pro-life.
 It just means you have to not be so in love with how pro-choice you are, and so opposed to how pro-life we are.

 The second thing is that there’s a religious illiteracy problem in the Democratic Party.
 It’s tied to the demographics of the country: More 20- and 30-year-olds are taking positions of power in the Democratic Party.
 They grew up in parts of the country where navigating religion was not important socially and not important to their political careers.
 This is very different from, like, James Carville in Louisiana in the ’80s.
 James Carville is not the most religious guy, but he gets religious people—if you didn’t get religious people running Democratic campaigns in the South in the ’80s, you wouldn’t win.